oh-lang/oh/wishlist.md

 the parentheses, e.g., `A@ [B + @ x(), if @ y() { C } else { @ Z }, W]`, which corresponds to
 `[B: B + A x(), Y: if A y() { C } else { A Z }, W: A W]`.
 Note that if you use `@` anywhere in a parenthetical statement, you need to use it everywhere you want the LHS to appear.
+(A parenthetical statement is considered just one of statements here: `[Statement1, Statement2, ...]`.)

 Why would you need sequence building?
 One reason is that it makes declaring a bunch of private (or protected) variables convenient,